successful mvp

 Before we begin, let’s recap a few things first.

 An MVP is a functional product that has been built with minimal features.
 The idea is that you create it by spending the minimum amount of time and energy possible.
-You launch it in the market and start to receive feedback from customers.
+You launch an MVP in the market and start to receive feedback from customers.
 Read “What is an MVP?” for more insights.

 You will likely have made several assumptions about the customers who will use your product.
 The user feedback you get from the market helps you validate your assumptions and hypothesis.
 Depending on the feedback, you may have to go back to the drawing board or enhance the MVP with more features.